 As part of your grant search, always fill out your Free Application for Federal Student Aid (FAFSA) to see your aid options.
 The form gives you access to more than federal student loans.
 It also ensures you get any federal or institutional grants you qualify for.

-Apply as early as possible to ensure the greatest access to aid.
+Send in your FAFSA as early as possible as early as possible to ensure the greatest access to aid.
 Institutional aid is often awarded early on a first-come, first-served basis.
 The FAFSA opens for submission each year on Oct.
-1, and you must submit no later than June 30 before the academic year for which you require aid.
+1, and you must submit no later than June 30 of the academic year for which you require aid.